Get help to classify textiles and which headings and codes to use.

 Jerseys and pullovers

-Jerseys and pullovers are classified under heading code 6110 if they’re:
+Jerseys and pullovers are classified under heading 6110 if they:

-- knitted or crocheted garments intended to cover the upper part of the body
+- are knitted or crocheted garments intended to cover the upper part of the body

-- generally having welts or ribbing (or other forms of tightening) at the bottom, around the opening, the sleeve-ends or armholes
+- usually have welts or ribbing or other forms of tightening at the bottom, around the opening, the sleeve-ends or armholes

 They can be made of any type of knitted or crocheted material, including light or fine-knit fabrics, of any textile fibre.
 They may have any form of decoration, including lace or embroidery.